-We seek to exploit an investment edge that is both analytical and behavioural in nature.
-Being long term in outlook, concentrated, and benchmark agnostic allows us to ask the right questions.
-Our cash-flow focus, awareness of time and resource constraints, and strong emphasis on investor culture allows us to answer analytical questions in a more robust, and consistent, fashion.
+We look to gain an investment edge that is analytical and behavioural in nature.
+Being long term in outlook, concentrated and fundamentally driven allows us to ask the right questions.

-The fund actively seeks to minimise downside risk, typically reflected in an attractive capture ratio – aiming to match the market on the way up, but significantly outperform it on the way down.
+We actively seek to minimise downside risk through our cashflow focus, deep understanding of ESG factors and active engagement with companies to promote higher and consistent long-term returns.
+This is typically reflected in an attractive capture ratio – aiming to match the market on the way up, but significantly outperform it on the way down.

 For further information on the risks and risk profiles of our funds, please refer to the relevant KIID and Prospectus.